[Updated 17 April 2019]

 Finally, if you’re wondering where to eat, here’s a list of halal eateries for while you’re in town:

 Bali is synonymous with crispy duck.
-The big names like Bebek Bengil and Bebek Tepi Sawah pay little care for their Muslim patrons but do not fret!
-Bebek Joni is great halal alternative and is just as good!
+Bebek Joni is a great halal alternative to larger chains and is just as good!
 Also set over-looking amazing paddy fields, you get to enjoy the crisp and flavourful bird with the condiments that are what really makes the meal.
 The shallot and onion sambal in oil is the absolute best.

 Address: Jl Raya Goa Gajah, Ubud, Indonesia